A hand gripping a large knife in a dirty tiled bathroom

 Everyone’s dirty.
 Most aren’t even trying to hide it.

-Neo-Noir essentials:
+Neo-Noir Essentials:

 Nightcrawler • Drive • Chinatown